terrytaylorbonn/terrytaylorbonn.github.io/0-goals.markdown

 - **(4) The LLM's fascinating ability to "deduce" meaning**, even if the word formulation is not exact (the LLM can also handle misspelled words, etc).
 - **(2) This ability, however, is limited**.
 It depends on the **(a) training data** used to program ("train") the LLM TF and **(b) the massive statistical computation** to pattern match the current text against the training data *(this conclusion is based on my own detailed study of GPT-3 algorithms; the latest frontier models will be vastly more powerful than GPT-3, but the nature of their algorithmic pattern matching simulation of intelligence will be the same)*.

-The last point above shows that, although amazingly advanced, **agentic AI is not even close to real intelligence**.
+The last point above shows that, although amazingly advanced, **agentic AI is not even close to real intelligence** *(AI has 0 intelligence, something all AI gurus and titans are well aware of)*.
 This is the main challenge when creating AI agent applications.